Note to the reader:

 Unmoderated or automated research involves unobserved tests that a participant can complete at their own pace.
 The participant interacts with the product via an online platform or software that prompts them to answer specific questions or perform specific tasks.

-Examples of research methods that are often unmoderated include surveys, first-click tests, A/B tests, and user analytics.
+Examples of research methods that are often unmoderated include user surveys, first-click tests, A/B tests, and user analytics.

 In moderated research, a facilitator observes—either in person or remotely—as participants take part in the study.
 This real-time moderation allows researchers to adapt their script and process in response to participant actions and engagement, and also to ask follow-up questions that probe more deeply into why participants make certain choices.

-Examples of research methods that are usually moderated include interviews, ethnographic field studies, focus groups, and task analysis.
+Examples of research methods that are usually moderated include interviews, ethnographic studies, focus groups, and task analysis.

 The answer to this question is, of course, “it depends.”